 c.
 If you have concerns that a colleague may not be fit to practise and may be putting patients at risk, you must ask for advice from a colleague, your defence body or us.
 If you are still concerned you must report this, in line with our guidance and your workplace policy, and make a record of the steps you have taken.

-This guidance explains how to apply the principles in Good medical practice.
+This guidance, which forms part of the professional standards, explains how to apply the principles in Good medical practice.
 It is separated into two parts.

 - Part 1: Raising a concern gives advice on raising a concern that patients might be at risk of serious harm, and on the help and support available to you.